- National Occupational Classification (NOC)

 Many of Canada’s immigration programs use it to decide if a job, or type of work experience, is valid for that program’s criteria.
-For instance, if a person wants to apply as a skilled worker they should check the NOC to see which jobs are considered “skilled” (NOC Skill Type 0 or Skill Level A or B).
-Find your job title, code and skill level or type.
+For instance, if a person wants to apply as a skilled worker they should check the Canada NOC list to see which jobs are considered “skilled” (NOC Skill Type 0 or Skill Level A or B).
+Find your job title, find your NOC code and skill level or type.

 There are some codes used only in specific immigration cases.
 If you can’t find the NOC for your case in the table below or on the NOC website, check these alternate codes.

 The job information is broken down into a number of groups.
 For immigration purposes, the main groups are:

 examples: restaurant managers, mine managers, shore captains (fishing)

 Skill Level A — professional jobs.
 People usually need a degree from a university for these jobs.

 examples: doctors, dentists, architects

 Skill Level B — technical jobs and skilled trades.
 People usually need a college diploma or to train as an apprentice to do these jobs.